tianyouw/minRISC/README.md

  3. Open the project in Quartus and recompile.

 ## Info
-After programming the board, LEDG should count up to 6 and then LEDG7 should turn on.
+After programming the board, LEDG[7:0] should count up in binary.
 KEY0 resets the processor.